rohith1125/Prado/README.md

 ---
 ### Intro
-Prado (dedicated to [Isabel Lifu](https://github.com/Isabel-Lifu-211207-XPrado)) is an esolang that translates to [BF](https://en.wikipedia.org/wiki/Brainfuck) to be interpreted.
+Prado (dedicated to [Isabel Lifu](https://github.com/Isabel-Lifu-211207-XPrado)'s dog, shown above) is an esolang that translates to [BF](https://en.wikipedia.org/wiki/Brainfuck) to be interpreted.
 Prado files have the `.pdn` extension.

 Until Prado is added to Linguist, the `JavaScript` percentage in this Repo represents `Prado`, whose Linguist colour will be `#d0a92c` (gold).